Shishir-Bondre/pratice-problems/basic-level.md

 ## Introduction

- - This are the basic level problems which any begineer level programmer can use for pratice.
+ - This are the basic level problems which any beginner level programmer can use for pratice.
  - The intention behind this list is used get used to programming language syntax and make the most of it.
  - This can be either a comand line interactive programs (or) libary.